11 Key capabilities of Business Intelligence Software

 What is Business Intelligence Software?

-BI software is often referred to as BI tools to represent several software applications that combine to provide the means to analyze, report and present data.
+BI software is often referred to as BI tools to represent several software applications that provide the means to analyze, report and present data.
 BI software is also designed to use data that is stored by the business in any type of data warehouse or storage system.

 You may like to read: Top Extract, Transform, and Load, ETL Software